IQTLabs/hypothesis-bio/README.md

 ## Documentation

-The documentation for Hypothesis-Bio are available [here](https://lab41.github.io/hypothesis-bio/).
+The documentation for Hypothesis-Bio is available [here](https://lab41.github.io/hypothesis-bio/).

 ## Citation